Luisruimor/pyMut/docs/api/Core/pymutation_class.md

-# PyMutation - Main Class for Mutation Analysis
+# PyMutation – Main Class for Mutation Analysis

-The **PyMutation** class is the central object of pyMut that encapsulates mutation data and provides methods for analysis and visualization.
+The **`PyMutation`** class is the central object in **pyMut**, encapsulating mutation data and providing methods for both analysis and visualisation.

 ## What is PyMutation?

-PyMutation is the main class that represents a mutation dataset.
-It contains data in structured format, metadata about the data origin, and methods to perform analysis and generate visualizations.
+`PyMutation` represents an entire mutation dataset: it stores the data in a structured table, keeps metadata about its origin, and exposes analysis and plotting helpers.

 ## Object Structure